inlab-geo/espresso/README.md

 # CoFI Test Suite

 CoFi TestSuite is a collection of clearly defined, stand-alone forward and inversion problems that each can be solved using the same code structure.
-The aim is to create a minimalistic framework that is easily understandable while still being capable of hosting a wide range of inversion problems.
-Information will be conveyed via a sensible, consistent naming convention and informative output at the end consisting of text and visualisations.
-Extended documentation will be available on Github.
+The aim is to create a minimalistic framework that is easily understandable while being flexible enough of hosting a wide range of inversion problems.
+Information will be conveyed via a sensible, consistent naming convention and an informative output that can consist of text and/or visualisations.

 # Installation